hasura/graphql-engine/README.md

   - [Try it out](https://realtime-poll.demo.hasura.io/)
   - [Tutorial](community/sample-apps/realtime-poll)

-### Videos
+### RELATED VIDEOS

 * [Add GraphQL to a self-hosted GitLab instance](https://www.youtube.com/watch?v=a2AhxKqd82Q) (*3:44 mins*)
 * [Todo app with Auth0 and GraphQL backend](https://www.youtube.com/watch?v=15ITBYnccgc) (*4:00 mins*)
 * [GraphQL on GitLab integrated with GitLab auth](https://www.youtube.com/watch?v=m1ChRhRLq7o) (*4:05 mins*)
 * [Dashboard for 10million rides with geo-location (PostGIS, Timescale)](https://www.youtube.com/watch?v=tsY573yyGWA) (*3:06 mins*)

-## Support & Troubleshooting
+## SUPPORT & WAYS TO TROUBLESHOOT

-The documentation and community will help you troubleshoot most issues.
-If you have encountered a bug or need to get in touch with us, you can contact us using one of the following channels:
+The documentation and community will help you troubleshoot most of the issues generally faced.
+If you have encountered a bug or need to get in touch with us, you can contact us via the following:

 * Support & feedback: [Discord](https://discord.gg/hasura)
 * Issue & bug tracking: [GitHub issues](https://github.com/hasura/graphql-engine/issues)
 * Follow product updates: [@HasuraHQ](https://twitter.com/hasurahq)
 * Talk to us on our [website chat](https://hasura.io)

-We are committed to fostering an open and welcoming environment in the community.
+We are committed to cherish an open and welcoming environment in the community.
 Please see the [Code of Conduct](code-of-conduct.md).

 If you want to report a security issue, please [read this](SECURITY.md).

-## Stay up to date
+## STAY UP 2 DATE :)

 We release new features every month.
 Sign up for our newsletter by using the link below.
 We send newsletters only once a month.
 [https://hasura.io/newsletter/](https://hasura.io/newsletter/)

-## Contributing
+## HOW TO CONTRIBUTE?

 Check out our [contributing guide](CONTRIBUTING.md) for more details.

-## Brand assets
+## BRAND ASSEST:

 Hasura brand assets (logos, the Hasura mascot, powered by badges etc.) can be found in the [assets/brand](assets/brand) folder.
 Feel free to use them in your